 If you want to apply for extra time as a student, you will need to apply for a visa extension under the points-based system.

-You can apply at a public enquiry office around the country for a fee of £781.
-This includes the relevant standard application fee plus £375 per person.
-You need to call in advance to make an appointment.
+You can apply in person at a Premium Service Centre around the country for a fee of £839.
+This includes the relevant standard application fee plus £400 per person.

 Entry clearance correction scheme

 If you are a student here and think the length of your student visa is incorrect, please contact our student advisers.

 Full details of the new visa application charges for 2015-2016 can be found from this link here